block-core/documentation/README.md

 Pull requests are welcome and appreciated.
 To contribute to Blockcore Documentation, first check the [contributing guidelines](docs/Contribute.md).

-If you're beginner, take a look at the step by step guide on how to contribute to Blockcore Documentation below.
+If you're beginner, take a look at the step by step guide (made for BTCPay Server) on how to contribute to Blockcore Documentation below.

 [![Contributing to Documentation](https://img.youtube.com/vi/bSDROcdSSWw/mqdefault.jpg)](https://www.youtube.com/watch?v=bSDROcdSSWw "How BTCPay Server Works")